 Dinars were inside juglet, from the Early Islamic Period, excavated in the Jewish quarter of old Jerusalem

-Four ancient gold coins were found during an excavation in the Old City of Jerusalem.
+Four ancient gold coins were found in 2020 during an excavation in the Old City of Jerusalem.
 They were from the late 940s to 970s C.E., a time when control of Jerusalem was lost by the Sunni Abbasid caliphate, as the Shia Fatimid dynasty of North Africa expanded its power, including taking control of Egypt and Syria.
 Two of the coins were gold dinars from Ramla, under the Abbasids.
 The other two dinars were from Cairo, under Fatimid control.

 As Jack Meinhardt explains in “When Crusader Kings Ruled Jerusalem” (Archaeology Odyssey, Sept/Oct 2000), the crusades, a century later, began to take Jerusalem from the Seljuk Turks, who didn’t allow Christians to follow pilgrimage routes and walk where Jesus had walked.
 By the time the European noble and royal families arrived in the Near East, the Fatimids had reconquered the holy city from the Turks.
 After a two-week siege, they surrendered to the Crusaders without a fight.
 The next day, the Crusaders massacred the Fatimid Muslims and Jews in the city.